2022 Update:The link below will show you exactly when and where the fall foliage will peak this year.

 According to the Missouri Department of Conservation:”Predicting the peak of fall color can be difficult.
 Missouri is blessed with a great variety of trees, shrubs, and vines.
 Their leaves turn at different times, so Missourians enjoy a fall color season that may last four to six weeks.
 Sassafras, sumac, and Virginia creeper are some of the earliest to change, beginning in mid-September.
 By late September, black gum, bittersweet, and dogwood are turning.

 The peak of fall color in Missouri is usually around mid-October.
 This is when maples, ashes, oaks, and hickories are at the height of their fall display.
 Normally by late October, the colors are fading and the leaves beginning to drop from the trees.

 The progression of color change starts earliest in north Missouri and moves southward across the state.
 Generally, the color change is predictable, but it can vary from year to year.
 Much depends on the weather.”

-Fall Color Hot Spots in St. Louis Region
+Fall Color Report for the St. Louis Region